411.1Motions for Appropriate Relief

 After the verdict but not more than 10 days after entry of judgment, the state may seek appropriate relief for any error it would be able to argue on appeal.
 See G.S.
 15A-1416(a).
 This applies to “appeals” from district to superior court, as well as appeals from superior court to the Court of Appeals.
 For more information on the grounds which can support an appeal by the state, see the related entry on State’s Right to Appeal.

 - Filed at Any Time

-At “any time after verdict,” the state may move for appropriate relief to: (i) impose sentence in a case where prayer for judgment was continued, if the grounds for now imposing a sentence are asserted; or (ii) initiate a proceeding regarding a modification of a sentence in accordance with Article 82 (Probation), Article 83 (Imprisonment), or Article 84 (Fines).
+At “any time after verdict,” the state may move for appropriate relief to: (i) impose sentence in a case where prayer for judgment was continued, if the grounds for now imposing a sentence are asserted; or (ii) initiate a proceeding authorized under Article 82 (Probation), Article 83 (Imprisonment), or Article 84 (Fines) regarding modification of a sentence.
 See G.S.
 15A-1416(b).
 If the state seeks to modify a sentence under this statute, then “the procedural provisions of those Article are controlling.”
 Id.; see, e.g., G.S.
 15A-1344 (modification of probation); G.S.
 15A-1363 (remission of fines).

 Motion for Appropriate Relief by Agreement